 By cooperating with several of the most renowned scientific publishers worldwide, we ensure that no matter the field of research, every published article on that topic can be accessed - even across a paywall.
 Professors and instructors can therefore concentrate on the content of the actual paper that was submitted, saving precious time in reading and cross-checking every single article on that specific topic.

-PlagScan currently includes over 10.800 journals and 14 million articles by following publishers - and constantly adds more:
+In addition to thousands of open access journals, PlagScan currently includes over 10,800 journals and 14 million articles by the following prestigious publishers - and constantly adds more:

 - Gale, a Cengage company